-I arrived at the winery tucked back in the hills and drove down a tree-covered road to the old stables where the Rosenthal wine tasting room was located.
+When I arrived at the winery that was tucked back in the hills, I was directed to drive a tree-covered road to the old stables where the Rosenthal wine tasting room was located.

 It was like descending into the garden of Eden with greenery and vineyards delicately laced into the hills up above.
 A pair of wooden giraffes played whimsically among the trees.